shirindehghani/skip-gram/README.md

 # skip-gram

-In this repository, I implement a skip-gram model from scratch on 3 first articles of bbc news dataset!
+In this repository, I implement a skip-gram model from scratch on first three articles of bbc news dataset!